NetLand-NTU/HopLand/README.md

 Single-cell pseudotime recovery using continuous Hopfield network based modeling of Waddington’s epigenetic landscape

 ## Dependencies
-The MATLAB package of GPmat and a fast marching toolbox are required.
-They can be downloaded from
+The following MATLAB packages are required:

 -- fast marching toolbox: https://www.ceremade.dauphine.fr/~peyre/teaching/manifold/matlab/toolbox_fast_marching.zip
 or http://histone.sce.ntu.edu.sg/HopLand/toolbox_fast_marching.zip

--- GPmat: https://github.com/SheffieldML/GPmat (It recommends that you also include netlab (https://github.com/sods/netlab) as a dependency)
+-- GPmat: https://github.com/SheffieldML/GPmat (It is recommended that you also include NETLAB (https://github.com/sods/netlab) as a dependency).
+In the "isomapEmbed.m" file under the "mltools" folder, please change line 13 from "neighbours = 7;" to "neighbours = 10;".

+-- IsomapR1: https://github.com/ohadf/isomatch/tree/master/external/IsomapR1 (you can also download it from above)

 After downloading the required packages, unzip them to your working directory and add the directories to your MATLAB path.
+Note: It could happen that the code in the above dependency packages might be different from the versions used in HopLand, which could lead to slightly different results of HopLand.
+We apologize for the confusion and inconvenience caused, and we will try to track and update such changes.
+If you have any question or suggestion, please feel free to contact us (Jie Zheng at zhengjie_2001@hotmail.com or zhengjiemaryland@gmail.com).

 ## Installation
 1. Download the MATLAB source code.